- dreamitlab

 Obsession Consumes You

 Love is an obsession that rarely makes sense.
 The things we love most often defy logic, and yet they define us, cling to us long after they’re gone.
-I’ve been turning this over in my mind lately, trying to unravel why some memories feel like they’re burned into the fabric of who we are while others dissolve into nothingness.
+I’ve been trying to unravel why some memories feel like they’re burned into who I am while others dissolved into nothingness.
 It’s never the sensible, practical things that stay with us.
 It’s the irrational loves, the chaotic obsessions, the things that broke us and somehow still mattered more than anything else.

 I stumbled upon a Theo Von podcast recently, and he was talking about his past drug use.
-When he spoke about cocaine, it wasn’t the detached confession of someone performing regret for the sake of appearances.
-There was a reverence in his tone, almost a tenderness, as if he was describing an old friend who had once saved his life and then ruined it in equal measure.
-His words had a strange poetry to them, an ache that was impossible to ignore.
-It was clear he loved it, even if it destroyed him.
-Maybe that sounds absurd.
-How can someone love a drug, a substance that ruins you?
+When he spoke about cocaine, it wasn’t the detached words of someone performing regret for the sake of appearances.
+There was a softness in his tone like he was describing an old friend.
+His words had a poetry to them and an ache that was impossible to ignore.
+It was clear he loved the drug, even if it hurt him.
+That sounds absurd if you’ve never loved something.
+How can someone love a drug that ruins you?
 But that’s what obsession does.
 It doesn’t care if the object of your affection is worthy or not.
 It only cares that it consumed you.

 Theo Von telling Trump “Cocaine will turn you into a damn owl, homie.
 You know what I’m sayin?” is when I knew the election was over.